6 Ways to Create Emphasis in a Painting

 mcchristian california

 In the painting above, there are a few strong areas of light that catch our attention.
 One of these is the white fence, which leads us deeper into the painting and up the carport post.
-Our eyes then continue along the carport’s edge and up to the sunlit area of the roof, where the light eventually pulls us down to the front corner of the house, then to the car roof and front fender, and finally to the sunlit area of the driveway.
+Our eyes then continue along the carport’s edge and up to the sunlit roof area, where the light eventually pulls us down to the front corner of the house, then to the car roof and front fender, and finally to the sunlit area of the driveway.

 By subtly emphasizing those lighter values and warmer temperatures, Jennifer uses several naturally occurring elements to keep us moving throughout the painting.